docsforadobe/premiere-plugin-guide/docs/transmitters/suites.rst

 Transmit Invocation Suite
 ================================================================================

-This suite can be used by other types of plug-ins to push frames to transmitters.
+This suite can be used by other types of plugins to push frames to transmitters.

 For example, an effect or titler with a modal setup dialog could push frames to the output.